Challengers defeat incumbent and former council president in Buena Republican primary

 People are also reading…

+The Los Angeles Angels star center fielder and 2009 Millville High School graduate played he…

-Volunteers at the winning trio’s headquarters estimated that around 600 ballots had been cast in the GOP council primary — a total they said to be a large turnout for the small borough.
-They added that the votes still needed to be certified by the county clerks, which could take several days.
+Volunteers at the winning trio’s headquarters estimated about 600 ballots had been cast in the GOP council primary — a total they said to be a large turnout for the small borough.
+They added the votes still needed to be certified by the county clerks, which could take several days.

 While they are new to council, the three winners are not total strangers to public life.